Kingdom Living Here and Now

 Is Christianity something we DO or is this Salvation dwelling in our hearts and is it what we ARE?

-I have been grappling with this for months now, and the more I look at my life, the more I consider my path, the more I look at what church goers do and indeed what the broader Christian body do, the more I am chilled at how far most Christian denominations are from true service.
+I have been grappling with this for years now, and the more I look at my life, the more I consider my path, the more I look at what church goers do and indeed what the broader Christian body do, the more I am chilled at how far many Christian denominations are from true service.
 How far we are from truly kingdom living.

 As a Christian who was a Christadelphian but now not really any denomination, I have been wrestling with my own poor performance of service.